georgy7/catframes/README.md

 1. `extent_override.py` ensures, that all images in the current directory have the same resolution.
 2. `to_webm.sh [--delete-jpegs]` compresses them all to a single video file with 1 frames per second.

-*These scripts are experimental, and I make no representations or warranties of any kind concerning the software, express, implied, statutory or otherwise, including without limitation warranties of title, merchantability, fitness for a particular purpose, non infringement, or the absence of latent or other defects, accuracy, or the present or absence of errors, whether or not discoverable, all to the greatest extent permissible under applicable law.*